puppetlabs/puppet-docs/source/pe/3.0/trouble_console-db.markdown

 ---
 layout: default
 title: "PE 3.0 » Troubleshooting » Troubleshooting the Console & Database "
-subtitle: "Troubleshooting the Console & Database"
+subtitle: "Finding Common Problems"
 ---

+Below are some common issues that can cause trouble with the databases that support the console.

 PostgreSQL is Taking Up Too Much Space
 -----